pdb-94/miguel/README.md

 ## Authors and contributors
 The main author is Paul Bohn (@pdb-94).
 Co-author of the project is Silvan Rummeny (TH Köln) who created the first approach within his PhD.
-Other contributors are Moritz End (TH Köln).
-Further assistence was provided by Sascha Birk (TH Köln).
+Other contributors are Moritz End (@moend95).
+Further assistence was provided by Sascha Birk (@pyosch).

 ## Content and structure
 The basic structure of MiGUEL is displayed below.